 - The CFPB also enforces federal rules on servicing transfers and issued detailed regulatory guidance for servicing transfers that require servicers to ensure that consumers are treated fairly by both the transferee and transferor of servicing.

 - Increased, duplicative compliance costs or the imposition of unrealistic capital requirements will increase the cost of servicing, eventually resulting in more expensive credit for consumers.

 - State and federal policymakers should give proper weight to the importance of ensuring that residential mortgage servicing remains an economically viable activity and that MSRs remain an attractive asset class in a deep, liquid and competitive market.

-- MBA will work with Ginnie Mae, the Conference of State Bank Supervisors (CSBS), and other stakeholders to ensure that regulation of independent mortgage servicers is appropriately tailored and does not unduly penalize certain business models.
+- MBA will work with Ginnie Mae, the Conference of State Bank Supervisors and other stakeholders to ensure that regulation of servicer IMBs is appropriately tailored and does not unduly penalize certain business models.

 - MBA will continue to work with policymakers to ensure that servicing transfers are not unduly encumbered or discriminated against due to the business model of the receiving servicer.

-- Congress should remind regulators that actions that impose punitive capital standards or impair the liquidity of MSRs undermine the value of this important asset and will ultimately harm consumers.
+- Congress should remind regulators that actions imposing punitive capital standards or impairing the liquidity of MSRs undermine the value of this important asset and will ultimately harm consumers.

 Get Loud with the Mortgage Action Alliance